xp44mm/Notebook/RxInAction/01 Reactive programming.md

   * Asynchronicity is one of the most important parts of being reactive, because it allows you to better use your resources and thus makes the application more responsive.

-  * “Everything is a stream” explains why Rx makes it easy to work with any source, even if it’s a data source such as a database.
+  * “Everything is a stream” explains why Rx makes it easy to work with any source, even if it's a data source such as a database.

-In the next chapter, you’ll get the chance to build your first Rx application, and you’ll compare it with writing the same application in the traditional event-handling way.
-You’ll see for yourself how awesome Rx is.
+In the next chapter, you'll get the chance to build your first Rx application, and you'll compare it with writing the same application in the traditional event-handling way.
+You'll see for yourself how awesome Rx is.